Aranna-0572/Aranna-0572/README.md

 # Hi there, I'm Aranna! 👋

 - digging into blockchain & AI & decentralized governance
-- building a blockchain project for open-sourced dApps
+- building a blockchain project for dApps

 I don’t write code but I utilize AI tools to build something interesting.